croquet/croquet-react/docs/tutorials/2_React_Music_Box.md

 In this tutorial, we implement a simple multiplayer music box to illustrate realtime view side update and how to use other hooks.
 We also use TypeScript in this example.
+The source code is available on [Github](https://github.com/yoshikiohshima/react-musicbox).

 The app has a number of "balls", each of which represents the timing and pitch of a note.
 A participant can manipulate them to compose a loop.
 The timing for the bar to wrap is synchronized by the model side logic, but the view interpolates the position of the bar and plays a sound when the bar passes a ball.

 <iframe src="../../react-musicbox"
      style="width:80%; height:500px; border:0; border-radius: 4px; overflow:hidden;"